EssamWisam/cmp-docs/public/department/General/Recently/Laptop.md

 Laptops generally fall under three broad types: thin and light, gaming, and workstation laptops.

 ### Thin and Lights
-This type of laptop sacrifices performance and sometimes upgradability for the sake of being the most portable.
-You usually will have to pay more for similar specs to other types while receiving lower performance.
-Pick this if your commute is long and your back/shoulders are weak, and you don't really care about performance.
+This type of laptop sacrifices performance and sometimes upgradability for the sake of being the most portable with the smallest chargers and longest battery life.
+You usually will have to pay more for similar specs to other types while receiving lower performance due to inferior cooling or power budget.

 ### Gaming
 Performance at the cost of everything else.
 These are heavy and hot, but they sure (usually) run fast.
-Be prepared to carry around a heavy power brick if you intend on doing more than one hour of work unplugged.
+They also don't last long, be prepared to carry around a heavy power brick if you intend on doing more than one hour of work unplugged.
+You also pay a price premium for the GPU.
+So make sure you're going to use it before settling on one.

 ### Workstations
-Even bulkier than gaming laptops, these laptops are usually bought used as they provide good-ish performance for cheap.
+Sometimes even bulkier than gaming laptops, these laptops are usually bought used as they provide good-ish performance for cheap.
 They usually have higher end but older parts.
+Since they are usually bought used, they can hide nasty surprises.
+Make sure to test them well before buying.

 ## Laptop parts
 This section dissuses the main parts that you should compare laptops over.